Part 6 -

 “October 7, for me, is an act of defense, maybe the last chance for Palestinians to defend themselves… The people in Gaza, they had one of two choices: Either to die because of siege and malnutrition and hunger and lacking of medicine and lacking of treatment abroad, or to die by a rocket.
 We have no other choice… If we have to choose, why choose to be the good victims, the peaceful victims?
 If we have to die, we have to die in dignity.
 Standing, fighting, fighting back, and standing as dignified martyrs.”

-In addition, it is again the Palestinians’ right under international law – United Nations GA Resolution 45/130 “reaffirms the legitimacy of the struggle of peoples for independence, territorial integrity, national unity and liberation from colonial domination, apartheid and foreign occupation by all available means, including armed struggle.”
+In addition, it is the Palestinians’ right under international law – United Nations GA Resolution 45/130 “reaffirms the legitimacy of the struggle of peoples for independence, territorial integrity, national unity and liberation from colonial domination, apartheid and foreign occupation by all available means, including armed struggle.”

 It took the IOF multiple days to get back the Gaza envelope and have it under their self-proclaimed control again.
 There was no denying the Al-Aqsa Flood as an anti-colonial revolt was a failure for Israeli forces to protect their own perimeter.